 Proof 1.
 Proof is by contradiction.
 Consider the first node that received a packet twice; call it A. Node A must have been sent the packet the first time by some node B and some second time by some node C. Now B and C are distinct nodes, since otherwise that node would have received the packet twice, prior to A receiving the packet twice.
-Since the next hop for an explicitly specified flow is the next hop in the source route of the flow establishment packet, then in the source route of the flow establishment packet, the address of A occurred immediately after the address of node B, and occurred immediately after the address of node C. Since we require source routes to be loop-free, this is impossible, which completes the proof.
+Since the next hop for an explicitly specified flow is the next hop in the source route of the flow establishment packet, then in the source route of the flow establishment packet, the address of node B, and occurred immediately after the address of node C. Since we require source routes to be loop-free, this is impossible, which completes the proof.

 Claim 2.
-After a packet p has been received by the same node A twice since the most recent default route change for that packet's (source, destination) pair at A, packet p will no longer be forwarded using default flow forwarding.
+After a packet p has been received by the same node A twice since the most recent default route change for that packet's $\langle \text{source}, \text{ destination} \rangle$ pair at A, packet p will no longer be forwarded using default flow forwarding.

 Proof 2.
 Proof is by contradiction.
-Assume that there is a packet p that has been received by A twice since the time of the most recent default route change at A. We define t_s to be the time of the most recent default route change for this (source, destination) pair at A.
+Assume that there is a packet p that has been received by \mathbf{A} twice since the time of the most recent default route change at \mathbf{A} .
+We define t_s to be the time of the most recent default route change for this $\langle \text{source}, \text{ destination} \rangle$ pair at \mathbf{A} .